 The decision to file for a divorce can be frightening and stressful.
 Being educated about the process and having the right people behind you when you get ready to file can make all the difference.
 The following information is some of the basic details that you need to know about divorce in New Jersey before you file.
-By arming yourself with necessary information about the divorce process along with a Somerset County divorce attorney, you can be assured that your rights are protected throughout every step of the way.
+By arming yourself with necessary information about the divorce process along with an attorney, you can be assured that your rights are protected throughout every step of the way.

 What are New Jersey’s Residency Requirements for Divorce?